pilov-pa/js-di/README.md

 #### Argument `args`
 This argument is array of service dependencies should be pass to service constructor.
 All dependencies should be registered in the di-container.
-If dependency name has prefix `@` then dependency is parameter else is another service/ Default the empty array.
+If dependency name has prefix `@` then dependency is an another service.
+If dependency name has prefix `:` then dependency is a parameter.
+Otherwise, the dependency is the passed value as is.
+Default the empty array.

 #### Argument `shared`
 If this argument is false, each  resolving will return a new instance of the class.
 If this argument is true, only the first resolving will create a new instance, the next calls will use the alredy created instance.
 Default true.

 #### Argument `tags`
 Tags list.
 See [`getByTag()`](#using-method-getbytagtag)